White Chocolate Cracker Jack Popcorn Cookie Recipe

 Published: Updated:

-Made with white chocolate chips, real caramel corn, and salty toasted peanuts, Cracker Jack cookies are a delightfully unique cookie!
-Reminiscent of the classic Cracker Jack snack in cookie form.
+Made with white chocolate chips, caramel popcorn, and salty roasted peanuts, these White Chocolate Cracker Jack cookies are a nostalgic and unique dessert!
+Inspired by the classic Cracker Jack snack, this recipe transforms a childhood favorite into chewy, flavorful cookies that everyone will love.

 What is Cracker Jack?